All Areas of Family Law

 A simple divorce petition must be typed or written in black ink in print.
 Both of you will need to sign this petition in front of a deputy clerk, although you do not need to go into the clerk’s office at the same time.
 You will need to offer a picture ID.

 Even if your spouse and you agree on most issues, simple divorce may present emotional and financial challenges for families.
-Contact us at 954-523-0703 or via our online form to set up a free appointment with Weston simplified divorce attorney Carmen Soto.
+Contact us at 954-523-0703 or via our online form to set up a appointment with Weston simplified divorce attorney Carmen Soto.
 We offer flexible payment plans to accommodate our clients’ financial circumstances.
 Carmen Soto also assists people who need a child support lawyer or guidance in other family law matters.